 - 6. Formulating Full Rule-consequentialism

-- 7. Two Ways of Arguing for Rule-consequentialism
+- 7. Three Ways of Arguing for Rule-consequentialism

 - Academic Tools

 - Related Entries

 A moral theory is a form of consequentialism if and only if it assesses acts and/or character traits, practices, and institutions solely in terms of the goodness of the consequences.
 Historically, utilitarianism has been the best-known form of consequentialism.
 Utilitarianism assesses acts and/or character traits, practices, and institutions solely in terms of overall net benefit.
 Overall net benefit is often referred to as aggregate well-being or welfare.
 Aggregate welfare is calculated by counting a benefit or harm to any one individual the same as the same size benefit or harm to any other individual, and then adding all the benefits and harms together to reach an aggregate sum.
 There is considerable dispute among consequentialists about what the best account of welfare is.

 Classical utitilitarians (i.e., Jeremy Bentham, J.S.
 Mill, and Henry Sidgwick) took benefit and harm to be purely a matter of pleasure and pain.
 The view that welfare is a matter of pleasure minus pain has generally been called hedonism.
 It has grown in sophistication (Parfit 1984: Appendix I; Sumner 1996; Crisp 2006; de Lazari-Radek and Singer 2014: ch.
 9) but remains committed to the thesis that how well someone’s life goes depends entirely on his or her pleasure minus pain, albeit with pleasure and pain being construed very broadly.